 You can use the tax-free allowance immediately at the end of your 36 months of medical coverage eligibility or at any time in the future.
-You may request reimbursement for any premiums you pay for medical, dental, or vision insurance for you and your eligible dependents (as defined by the plan).
-Such plans may include:
+You may request reimbursement for any premiums you pay for

-- > Peabody Catastrophic Medical Plan.
+- Patriot Catastrophic Medical Plan.

-- u Individual health insurance policies.
+- Individual health insurance policies.

-- u Medicare and Medicare supplement plans.
+- Medicare and Medicare supplement plans.